superdurszlak/superdurszlak.github.io/_posts/2024-11-24-research-driven-how-spikes-lay-ground-for-projects.md

 - Structure and stylistic correctness - while a spike document is not a work of art or a piece of poetry, it needs to be reasonably well written and structured for good readability,
 - Thoroughness of research - to ensure there are as few gaps and blind spots as possible,
 - Relevancy of the PoC or research - it should be verified how well the analysis covers the objectives and constraints,
-- Objectivity - the reviewers need to look out for biases, and call them out if they skew the outputs in a significant manner,
+- Objectivity - the reviewers should identify biases, and address them if they skew the outputs in a significant manner,
 - Factual correctness - as mistakes, misunderstandings and human errors happen, the reviewers should proofread the outputs to look out for inconsistencies and factual errors,
 - Cross-references - the document collecting spike outputs should cross-reference source documents and other relevant references, otherwise the context is partially lost, and the contents cannot be verified.

 ### Taking action

-The value of a spike is in it's outputs usefulness for future work and decision-making.
+The value of a spike is in its outputs usefulness for future work and decision-making.
 If a spike gets carried out, but then its outputs are never read or used later - it is essentially a wasted effort.
 Moreover, dismissing the spike outputs does not help foster a meritocratic and inclusive culture.
 After all, if the team's inputs are not even considered when making a decision, it says a lot about how the team's contributions are perceived and respected.

 There are a few major ways the outputs of a spike can, and should be utilized:
 - Creating follow-up action items, such as new development tasks, and more spikes if needed,